nadisan/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 Firewall: A firewall is needed to protect the server from unauthorized access and malicious attacks.

-Backup and Recovery: Regular backups of the website and database should be taken to ensure that data can be recovered in case of a disaster.

 Monitoring: Monitoring tools like Nagios or Zabbix should be used to monitor the health of the server, application, and database.